 For the fourth consecutive year, Xi’an Jiaotong-Liverpool University undergraduate architecture students achieved outstanding results at the annual IDEERS (Introducing and Demonstrating Earthquake Engineering Research in Schools) earthquake engineering design competition held in Taipei between 17 and 20 September.

-The competition requires competing student teams to construct multi-storey model towers that are loaded with steel weights and subjected to increasing earthquake stresses on a large earthquake simulation shake table at Taiwan’s National Centre for Research on Earthquake Engineering (NCREE) research facility.
+The competition requires competing student teams to construct multi-storey model towers that are loaded with steel weights and subjected to increasing earthquake stresses on a large earthquake simulation shake table at Taiwan’s Centre for Research on Earthquake Engineering (NCREE) research facility.

 Over 500 students from numerous countries took part in the event, competing in teams of four in high school, undergraduate and postgraduate categories.